 The adhesion can be examined qualitatively by tapping the surface with a rod or hammer.

-When a quantitative answer is needed the method given in BS EN 13892-8 for determination of bond strength of laboratory specimens is usually adopted.
+When a quantitative answer is needed, the method given in BS EN 13892-8 for determination of bond strength of laboratory specimens is usually adopted.

 In-situ crushing resistance testing is carried out to assess compaction using the BRE Screed Tester Apparatus.
-The test method consists of subjecting the surface of the screed to four consecutive blows from a 4kg (or 2kg) weight dropped vertically through a height of 1m onto a foot 500mm² in area, and then measuring the depth of indentation.
+The test method consists of subjecting the surface of the screed to four consecutive blows from a 4kg (or 2kg) weight dropped vertically through a height of 1m onto a foot 500mm² in area and then measuring the depth of indentation.

 Slip resistance of the final floor finish is measured using the Pendulum Tester.
 The apparatus gives a slip resistance value by sweeping the test surface with a rubber slider on the end of a pendulum.

-Abrasion (or wear) resistance can be measured in-situ using a machine with three hardened steel wheels rotating over a ring shaped area for a fixed number of revolutions under a standard load.
+Abrasion (or wear) resistance can be measured in-situ using a machine with three hardened steel wheels rotating over a ring-shaped area for a fixed number of revolutions under a standard load.
 The depth of wear within the ring pattern is measured and used to indicate the wear of the floor.
 The test method was originally described in an appendix to BS 8204-2 but can now be found in BS EN 13892-4.

 Screeds can take many months to dry out and it is extremely important to determine the moisture content of a screed accurately prior to the application of further floor finishes.
 Failure to determine that the screed has sufficiently dried prior to application of a damp proof membrane or a vinyl floor covering can lead to problems at a later stage.
-Sandberg can determine moisture content of screed both on site using a probe to measure relative humidity at depth in the screed or using a hygrometer to measure the relative humidity of a pocket of air entrapped between an impervious thermally insulated housing and the surface of the screed.
+Sandberg can determine the moisture content of screed on-site using a probe to measure relative humidity at depth in the screed or using a hygrometer to measure the relative humidity of a pocket of air entrapped between an impervious thermally insulated housing and the surface of the screed.
 The latter test is the method detailed in BS 8203 for resilient floor coverings.
-Furthermore samples can be removed from site and then the moisture determined in the laboratory.
+Furthermore, samples can be removed from site and then the moisture determined in the laboratory.

 Samples can be taken for a range of laboratory tests including moisture content, visual assessment of compaction and mixing and analysis to determine mix proportions.
 More information can be found on our Screed Analysis page.